Yoga & Yoga Therapy

 Working one to one is the most effective way to facilitate change and maintain wellbeing.
 I specialise in creating tailor made programmes for each individual to address any personal issues and develop each person's innate potential.
 In Richmond upon Thames, at a venue of your choice or on Skype.

-For those affected by cancer
+For those affected by cancer currently on hold

 at The Mulberry Centre, West Middlesex Hospital

 Yoga has many meanings but all focus on the concept of uniting: uniting movement and breath, or mind and breath and most importantly our intention with our actions.
 When we are truly attentive we are in a state of yoga.